 TEFL TESOL CELTA DELTA – which one do I need?

-It depends really.
+It varies.
 Your degree plays a role.
 If for example one has obtained a BA in English, a Masters in TESOL then a TEFL course is not really necessary.
-However, if one only has a BA in English then a TEFL or better yet a DELTA is highly recommended.
+However, if one only has a BA in English, then a TEFL or better yet a DELTA is highly recommended.

-Why, because they open up the job market immensely.
+Why?
+Because they open up the job market immensely.
 A lot of high paying jobs require a Masters or a BA and a DELTA along with experience.
 Thus again, it depends on one’s education level when choosing which certification to go for.
-And one’s that has been obtain then all that’s left applying and preparing for an interview.
+And once that has been obtained, then all that’s left is applying and preparing for an interview.

 What are most common ESL Teacher interview questions?

-how can you past experience help our company?
+How can your past experience help our company?

 2. Why do you want to work here?